jason-c-daniels/jason-c-daniels.net/_tools/readme.md

 - In the first run the 'run-local-site' script.
 Use chmod u+x if needed.
 This will serve the site.
 - In the second run the 'auto-build-site' script.
 Use chmod u+x if needed.
 This will automatically rebuild the site as you make changes.

+## Other scripts
+- If you will be creating your own scripts in this folder and want frequent access to these or other scripts in a terminal, run 'source _tools/set-env' in a terminal.
+From then on the executable scripts will always be in the path.

 ## Publishing
 - Since you cloned this repository with git all you need to do is commit and push your changes to your github account.
 - Navigate to your project in github, and watch it render the pages.